 Neurodegenerative diseases and disorders represent the largest challenge to the global healthcare system.
-Yet neurologists do not have tools to measure brain health in a continuous, granular, statistically significant way.
+There are no objective, quantitative tools to measure brain health.

-Researchers at leading academic institutions around the world are using NeuraMetrix TC in research programs involving ADHD, Depression, Epilepsy, Huntington's Disease, Multiple Sclerosis, Parkinson's Disease, REM Sleep Disorder, Traumatic Brain Injury and Wolfram's Syndrome.
-We are exploring research relationships in Alzheimer's Disease.
+Researchers at leading academic institutions around the world are using NeuraMetrix TC in research programs involving Alzheimer's Disease, Brain Tumors, Chemo Brain, Depression, Heart Failure, Huntington's Disease, Parkinson's Disease, and REM Sleep Disorder.
+We are exploring research relationships for other disorders.